TiWinDeTea/PapraGame/README.md

 + Length of the map
 + Width of the map
 + Starting point of player 1 (x y)
-    + On the same line, starting direction of the player 1 (up, down, left, right)
+    + On the same line, starting direction of player 1 (up, down, left, right)
 + Same for the playe 2
 + Map itself with characters :
     + ``o`` for the obstacle (rock, asteroïd, cactus, …)